U.S. News Rankings

-As we celebrate our 100th year, The College of St. Scholastica's mission, to provide students with intellectual and moral preparation for responsible living and meaningful work, remains constant.
+As we enter our second century, The College of St. Scholastica's mission, to provide students with intellectual and moral preparation for responsible living and meaningful work, remains constant.

-Founded in 1912 by Benedictine Sisters, St. Scholastica is grounded in the liberal arts and continues to provide a rigorous, values-based curriculum to over 4,000 students in 46 majors.
-Our students represent 34 states and 40 countries.
-With a student-faculty ratio of 14:1 and numerous academic and student support services available, students cite personal attention as a defining characteristic of the College.
-Within six months of graduation, 97.5 percent of St. Scholastica's graduates are in career fields or graduate school, based on a five-year average.
+Founded in 1912, St. Scholastica is grounded in the liberal arts and provides a rigorous, values-based curriculum to over 4,000 students in 44 majors.
+Our students represent 47 states and 35 countries.
+With a student-faculty ratio of 13:1 and numerous academic and student support services available, students cite personal attention as a defining characteristic of the College.
+Within six months of graduation, 96.5 percent of St. Scholastica's graduates are in career fields or graduate school, based on a five-year average.

 St. Scholastica also offers many graduate degrees and accelerated and online undergraduate degrees and certificates.
 The College has five campuses in Minnesota including Duluth, Brainerd, Rochester, St. Cloud and St. Paul.

 When applying to College of St. Scholastica, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 15.
 It is selective, with an acceptance rate of 78.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.